ch3ryllam/show-attend-tell/README.md

 This repository contains a reimplementation of [Show, Attend and Tell: Neural Image Caption Generation with Visual Attention](https://arxiv.org/abs/1502.03044).

-Previous work such as Show and Tell [1] approached image captioning using an encoder-decoder framework, where a CNN encodes the image into a vectorial representation that is then passed to an RNN to generate the caption.
-However, this approach represented the image as a single static feature vector from the convnet, compressing away the spatial information that may be useful for generating more detailed captions.
+Previous work such as Show and Tell [1] approached image captioning using an encoder-decoder framework, where a CNN encodes the image into a fixed vector representation that is then passed to a RNN to generate the caption.
+However, representing the image as a single static feature vector from the convnet creates an information bottleneck.

-In **Show, Attend and Tell** [2], Xu et al. introduce attention into the encoder-decoder framework, enabling the decoder to dynamically focus on relevant spatial regions while producing each word.
-The paper presents two variants: **soft attention**, which is fully differentiable and trained via backpropagation; and **hard attention**, which samples discrete spatial locations and is trained using REINFORCE.
-Both variants were validated against non-attention baseline models on Flickr8k, Flickr30k, and MS-COCO, demonstrating improved performance.
+**Show, Attend and Tell** [2] addresses this limitation by introducing an attention mechanism into the encoder-decoder framework, enabling the decoder to dynamically focus on relevant spatial regions while producing each word.
+Xu et al. present two variants: **soft attention**, which is fully differentiable and trained via backpropagation; and **hard attention**, which samples discrete spatial locations and is trained using REINFORCE.
+The paper demonstrates improved performance over non-attention baselines on Flickr8k, Flickr30k, and MS-COCO.

 ---

 ## Chosen Result

-We reproduce **Table 1** from the original paper: BLEU-1 through BLEU-4 and METEOR scores for soft and hard attention models trained on Flickr8k.
-The paper's reported scores for Flickr8k are:
+We reproduce the Flickr8k results reported in Table 1 of the original paper, evaluating both soft and hard attention using BLEU-1 through BLEU-4 and METEOR:

 | Model | BLEU-1 | BLEU-2 | BLEU-3 | BLEU-4 | METEOR |
 |---|---|---|---|---|---|
 | Soft Attention | 67 | 44.8 | 29.9 | 19.5 | 18.93 |
 | Hard Attention | 67 | 45.7 | 31.4 | 21.3 | 20.30 |

-These metrics are the primary evidence that attention-based captioning outperforms prior methods across all metrics.
-Beyond the original paper, we substitute the original VGG-19 features with ResNet-50 features to evaluate the impact of a stronger feature extractor.
+These metrics serve as the primary quantitative evidence that attention-based captioning improves over prior methods.
+Beyond reproducing the original VGG-19-based architecture, we additionally replace the encoder with ResNet-50 to evaluate the impact of a stronger visual feature extractor.

 ---